Calorie Counts On Menu – Stop This Foolishness

 Logistics and Costs

-The restaurants, groceries, and convenience stores must spend a significant amount of money to design, purchase, and install new signage in all of their locations.
+The restaurants, groceries, and convenience stores must spend a significant amount of money to design, purchase, and install new signage in all of their locations to include calorie counts.
 This could reasonably entail partially reconfiguring their existing stores, and will certainly require them to maintain said new signage with each menu change.

 Even if the menu offerings stay the same, their ingredients could be modified and that would likely warrant a change to the menu.
 Companies are always looking for ways to buy their supplies cheaper, and food is no different.
 If a meal can taste and look the same but cost less because they replaced ingredients or reduced the quantities of the original ingredients, companies will probably do this.
 They are for-profit businesses.

 There will be costs associated with accurately calculating the calories of each menu item, and re-calculating them when any individual ingredient is replaced or the quantity of any existing ingredient changes.
 A proactive company will also budget for the potential lawsuits that could be brought against them if the signage isn’t correct and/or isn’t updated promptly (a term that will undoubtedly be defined in the first court case, and probably challenged in subsequent cases).